Karl Liebknecht: Background

 Karl Paul August Friedrich Liebknecht was born in Leipzig in 1871, the second of the five sons of Wilhelm Liebknecht and his second wife Natalie (née Reh).
 His father, along with August Bebel, was one of the founders and key leaders of the SPD and its precursor parties.
-Karl was baptized a Lutheran in St. Thomas Church.
+Karl was baptised a Lutheran in St. Thomas Church.
 According to the Liebknecht family tradition, their lineage was directly descended from the theologian and founder of Reformation, Martin Luther.
 His godparents included Karl Marx and Friedrich Engels, who were not present at the baptism but had written declarations of their godparenthood.

 As a child in the early 1880s, Liebknecht lived in Borsdorf, now located on the eastern outskirts of Leipzig.
 His father had moved into a suburban villa there with August Bebel after they were expelled from Leipzig under the 'Lesser State of Siege', a provision of the Anti-Socialist Laws directed against socialist, social democratic and communist associations and writings.
 The laws were in force from 1878 to 1890.